Choosing the best places to visit in Sicily is no easy feat. Despite the size of the island, there are plenty of brilliant places to check out.

 One of the best places to check out in Catania is Piazza Duomo.
 The square is home to several buildings that will intrigue and entice you such as the Duomo di Catania, which is the city’s cathedral.

 You’re not far from the beach in Catania, which sits on the East Coast of the island.
 San Giovanni li Cuti is arguably the nicest out of the lot.
 You’ll find black rocks and ash on the beach due to the volcanic activity nearby.
-Plus the wooden boats of local fisherman give the beach a cultural feel.
+Plus the wooden boats of local fishermen give the beach a cultural feel.

 Perhaps the most intriguing sight is the Roman Theatre.
 Recently excavated in the 20th century, the theatre is made from lava stone, brick and marble and is an impressive sight.
 This is a spot you have to visit in the city, and if you can, take a tour so you can understand the theatre’s intriguing history.